 The development includes many other structural features such as; large glass skylights allowing natural light into the basement pool areas below, a cantilevered concrete scissor stair, and extensive shoring and underpinning works to prevent the undermining of the surrounding buildings.
-Additionally, the integration of the 20-metre long pedestrian link bridge into the adjacent building showcases the unique complexity on the engineering.
+Additionally, the integration of the 20-metre long pedestrian link bridge into the adjacent building whilst keeping the school operational showcases the unique complexity of the engineering.

 Client: Wenona School